Mesolithic, 8000BC - c4500BC

 This period sees the first use of metallic tools and jewelry.
 Hunting practices continue but there is an increase in more permanent settlement and farming.
 There is much trade between tribes and there are clearer differences between rich and poor people.

-Download more information about the Bronze age
+Download more information about the document Bronze age (909 KB)

 More pictures of the Bronze Age